Skip to main content

 The teaser

-The teaserParagraphs option controls how many paragraphs inside your gated element are shown as a preview.
-This gives readers enough context to decide if the article is worth paying for.
+The teaserParagraphs option controls how many block elements inside your gated element are shown as a preview.
+The SDK counts <p>, <h2><h4>, <blockquote>, <ul>, and <ol> elements.

 The Chrome extension path